myquay/michael-mckenna.com/blog/content/post/2013/configuring-a-live-connect-application-to-use-the-new-microsoft-account-permission-page.md

 tags = ["asp dot net mvc"]
 +++

-When I first configured the new version of ConceptHQ Accounts to federate with Microsoft account using OAuth I used these two endpoints which I picked out of a sample.
+When configuring a new application to federate with Microsoft account using OAuth I used these two endpoints which I picked out of a sample.

     https://oauth.live.com/token
     https://oauth.live.com/authorize